 May also be called: Infectious Myringitis

-Bullous myringitis is an infection of the tympanic membrane (the eardrum).
+Bullous myringitis is an infection of the tympanic membrane, otherwise known as the eardrum.
 Small fluid-filled blisters form on the eardrum and cause severe pain.

 More to Know

 More children get bullous myringitis than adults.
-It's spread by the same viruses and bacteria that cause middle ear infections (otitis media), so the two often happen together.
+It is spread by the same viruses and bacteria that cause middle ear infections (otitis media), and so the two often appear together.

-Bullous myringitis is usually treated with antibiotics and pain killers.
+Bullous myringitis typically is treated with antibiotics and pain killers (oral or topical).
 Sometimes the blisters need to be drained surgically.

 Keep in Mind

-Bullous myringitis is painful, but in most cases can be successfully treated with no lasting impact on hearing.
+Bullous myringitis is painful, but it can be successfully treated with no lasting impact on hearing.